Qabala İK: Crest and colours

 The club's crest includes Caucasus Mountains with a black crescent and red eight-pointed star, similar to Azerbaijani flag.
 It also includes 2005 which signifies the club's formation year.

 Shirt sponsors and kit manufacturers

 Gabala's traditional kit is composed of red shirts, black shorts and red socks.
 The club's first kit manufacturer was Erreà, until a two-year deal was agreed with Joma in 2013.

 In August 2012, Gabala signed a one-year deal with the American multinational beverage corporation and manufacturer Pepsi, which will replace Hyundai as the shirt sponsor from the 2013–14 season.

 In September 2015, Gabala signed a one-year deal with QafqaZ Hotels and Resorts.

 On 31 January 2020, Gabala announced that dairy brand Milla would be the club's new title sponsor until the end of 2021.

+On 4 July 2023, Gabala announced Capelli Sport as their new kit supplier on a three-year contract.

 Stadium

 The club play their home matches at the Gabala City Stadium, an all-seater football stadium situated in Qabala.

 As of 2007, predominantly due to UEFA requirements, the club proposed an extensive renovation of the stadium, which has since been in constant process of redevelopment.
 AFL Architects were appointed to design a new 15,000 capacity stadium and training facility in December 2008 after winning a limited design competition.
 Accommodation within the stadium will include hotel and conferencing facilities, as well as retail and corporate hospitality space, and a dramatic viewing deck at the top of the entrance tower.
 It is expected that the stadium was scheduled to open in 2014.